Orbital dynamics and histories of satellite galaxies around Milky Way-mass galaxies in the FIRE simulations: Results

-In summary, of all satellites that experienced $\Nperi \geq 2$, the majority (67 per cent) experienced a growing pericenter.
-The most recent pericenter distance is typically $\approx 37$ per cent higher than the minimum experienced, which occurred $\sim 6 \Gyr$ earlier.
-Interestingly, about half (45 per cent) of growing pericenters experienced a gradual increase in $\ell$, presumably from a time-dependent and/or triaxial MW-mass host potential, and about half (53 per cent) experienced rapid growth in $\ell$ following either their first or minimum pericenters, during their first apocenters, or during multiple pericenter or apocenter events, which suggests a perturbation by another galaxy.
-Satellites with growing pericenters are more likely to have been splashback satellites, further suggesting perturbations at large distances.
+In summary, of all satellites that experienced $\Nperi \geq 2$, the majority (67 per cent) experienced a growing pericentre.
+The most recent pericentre distance is typically $\approx 37$ per cent higher than the minimum experienced, which occurred $\sim 6 \Gyr$ earlier.
+Interestingly, about half (45 per cent) of growing pericentres experienced a gradual increase in $\ell$, presumably from a time-dependent and/or triaxial MW-mass host potential, and about half (53 per cent) experienced rapid growth in $\ell$ following either their first or minimum pericentres, during their first apocentres, or during multiple pericentre or apocentre events, which suggests a perturbation by another galaxy.
+Satellites with growing pericentres are more likely to have been splashback satellites, further suggesting perturbations at large distances.
 Furthermore, because we measure the orbits of these satellites relative to the MW-mass host galaxy, another effect may be perturbations to the center of mass of the host galaxy from mergers or massive satellites.
-Given these complexities and likely multiple causes for the origin of satellite with growing pericenters, we defer a more detailed investigation to future work.
+Given these complexities and likely multiple causes for the origin of satellite with growing pericentres, we defer a more detailed investigation to future work.